Halloweentown (film)

-Halloweentown is a 1998 American fantasy comedy film directed by Duwayne Dunham and written by Paul Bernbaum, Jon Cooksey, Ali Matheson, from a story by Bernbaum.
+Halloweentown is a 1998 American fantasy comedy film directed by Duwayne Dunham and written by Paul Bernbaum, Jon Cooksey, and Ali Matheson, from a story by Bernbaum.
 The first installment in Halloweentown series, it stars Debbie Reynolds, Kimberly J. Brown, Joey Zimmerman, and Judith Hoag.
 It is the fourth Disney Channel Original Movie.
 The film premiered on Disney Channel on October 17, 1998.
 It centers on Marnie, who learns she is a witch on her 13th Halloween and is transported to Halloweentown—a magical place where ghosts, ghouls, witches, and werewolves live apart from the human world, but she soon finds herself battling wicked warlocks, evil curses, and endless surprises.

 Plot

 Widowed mother, Gwen Piper, always refuses to let her kids, Marnie, Dylan, and Sophie, go out on Halloween.
 Gwen's mother, Aggie, shows up for her annual Halloween visit.
 The children are happier to see Aggie than Gwen is, as Aggie openly encourages the children to get more involved in Halloween.
 Aggie and Gwen are secretly witches, but Gwen is determined to live a normal life as a mortal instead.

 Aggie reads the children a bedtime story called "Halloweentown", about a mystical place where witches, vampires and monsters live in peace away from mortals.
 Sophie points out a drawing of a witch in the book that resembles Marnie; Aggie does nothing to stop Marnie from imagining such a thing.
 After saying goodnight to the children, Gwen and Aggie get into an argument, and Marnie eavesdrops on them.
 Gwen is angry that her mother encourages the children to enjoy Halloween, and insists Marnie will be raised as a mortal, like her father was, rather than a witch.
 Aggie wants to train Marnie before she turns 13, as at this point without training, she would lose her powers.
 Aggie then asks Gwen for help; citizens of Halloweentown have been disappearing, and while Gwen suggests the missing have simply moved, Aggie believes that foul play is involved.

 When Aggie leaves to return home, Marnie and Dylan covertly follow her.
 They see Aggie getting onto a magical bus, sneak onto it, and arrive in Halloweentown, discovering the town is real.
 As soon as they arrive, Marnie and Dylan realize that Sophie had snuck onto the bus with them.
 The three begin looking for Aggie, and are approached by Kalabar, the mayor of Halloweentown, who gets them a cab driven by Benny, a skeleton who tells corny jokes.
 Benny drives the children to their grandmother's mansion, and Aggie decides not to take them back to their home immediately.
 She says she will start Marnie's witch training, but has to take care of "the bad thing" first: in her cauldron, a vision of a hooded figure appears, laughing maniacally.
 She says she must activate Merlin's talisman with a spell and potion to defeat the evil creature.